 The bowl might have seemed small but it was packed with a generous amount of rice noodles, pig intestines, and cilantro in a steaming hot broth.

 The thick golden brown broth was the star of the dish.
-It was rich, salty, and smokey with a rather strong dashi flavor.
+It was rich, salty, and smoky with a rather strong dashi flavor.
 Each bite had delicious flavors of the ocean.

 Floating in the broth was a generous amount of rice noodles that almost melted into the broth.
 The noodles were silky and tender without much texture.
 Though thin, the noodles soaked up the salty seafood flavors of the broth.